Saturday, May 16, 2026

 Editor - Mike Gold

-Adrian's legal counsel is pleading with him to cooperate, so he can make things better for his client, but Chase is not budging, perhaps a little too reliant on his "get out of jail" free card, which is the secret government organization, the Agency, led by Colonel Vostok.
-To Chase's chagrin, his one phone call to the Agency led to no where, for the line has been cut because Colonel Vostok's operation is coming to an end...for now.
+Adrian's legal counsel is pleading with him to cooperate, so he can make things better for his client, but Chase is not budging, perhaps a little too reliant on his "get out of jail" free card, which is the secret government organization, the Agency, led by Colonel Volstok.
+To Chase's chagrin, his one phone call to the Agency led to no where, for the line has been cut because Colonel Volstok's operation is coming to an end...for now.

 Of course, news of the Vigilante being arrested and jailed is big news in the media.
 Coming from wealth, good looking with a streak of insanity sells with the public.
 Three members of that audience who aren't pleased with the fanfare are the three police officers watching this media circus who knew the on duty cop killed by the Vigilante.

 Marv Wolfman and George Perez created the Vigilante series back in 1983.
-Once writer Paul Kupperberg took over the writing duties along with Mike Gold as the editor, this is when the creative team really explores the psyche of a person actually doing these things and living with the consequences of their actions.
+Once writer Paul Kupperberg took over the writing duties along with Mike Gold as the editor, this is when the creative team really explores the psyche of a person actually performing these acts and living with the consequences of their actions.
 It's done not from a "deconstructing the hero genre" or a person who doesn't like hero books writing a hero book, but from a perspective of writing a hero in a finite time line.
 Over time we have learned that Clark Kent, Bruce Wayne, Barry Allen, Oliver Queen, Diana Prince, Hal Jordan and countless others can not stay dead.
 And honestly, that is more than fine and many readers have come to accept those terms when entering this realm of comic book reading…or not.
 Now in this world of 50 issues of Vigilante books, the creative team really captures the madness of the 1980's/the end of the cold war.

 Tod Smith captures the unraveling of these officers with Kupperberg's script when they feel left behind and forgotten, calling out that the Vigilante is an insider who comes from wealth, which would lead to him spending minimum time in an upscale prison facility.
+Arriving at this conclusion is not far fetch, for the Agency is going to spring Adrian Chase out of custody to keep him quiet and away from any official inquiry.
+Off duty officers trekking to a correctional facility to execute a man in custody is not the way to do things, but I must admit, they are getting gaslight by employees of the government.

 There is a subplot in this issue led by Lt.
 Harry Stein and Gotham police detective Harvey Bullock, where the two are actually having a steak out.
 Yep, they are spying on the transaction of Russian Katia and mob boss Don Carlos.
 Harvey proved his detective skills by tracking this meeting down and is sure Katia is up to no good, like looking to transport weapons back to the Soviet Union.
 This runner is a good one, establishing the dynamic between Bullock and Stein and setting up a future plot point for the Vigilante to solve.
 Mike Gold and Paul Kupperberg's pacing and plotting are done masterfully, keeping threads going which are picked up and rewarded later.
 Harry Stein was introduced back in Vigilante #23 and has made his way into a strong supporting character and will eventually play a lead in another title, Checkmate!
 The thoughtfulness and subtlety of a character emerging in front of the readers' eyes back then must have been a thing to witness.
 The addition of Harvey Bullock is great because it helps create an authority figure in Stein by contrast.
 Stein could have easily been portrayed the way Harvey is here, crass, unkempt and loud, but the creative team took a different route with the character.